Tayrona National Park: A Sunrise to Remember

 Where to sleep inside Tayrona National Park

-Hammocks: I was a little sceptical on whether I had made the right decision staying in Hammock overnight.
-From what I had heard, mosquito-infested, I'd probably get eaten alive.
+Hammocks: I was a little sceptical about whether I had made the right decision staying in a hammock overnight.
+From what I had heard, they would be mosquito-infested, and I'd probably get eaten alive.

 As it turns out, waking up to the sunrise from the top of the rock in San Cabo overlooking the ocean is one of my highlights in Colombia.
 I slept really well, cocooned and huddled up inside.